 These interactive discussions, involving public figures and experts from a variety of fields, bring the 'Cumberland Lodge model' to a public audience, on desktop or mobile, watching live or on-demand via our website and social media channels.

 'Dialogue & Debate' responds to key themes emerging from our conferences and other activities, as well as pressing issues arising in society.
-Each webinar is hosted by a Cumberland Lodge representative, including our Chief Executive, Dr Edmund Newell, our trustees and Cumberland Lodge Scholars.
+Each webinar is hosted by a Cumberland Lodge representative, including our Chief Executive, Dr Edmund Newell, our trustees and Cumberland Lodge Fellows.

 As with all aspects of our work, we strive to involve younger voices and offer intergenerational perspectives on all the issues we address.